Steiner-254/Cyfrin-Updraft-Course/Web3Security-Notes.md

 [**Initial Review**]

 **1. Scoping**
-- About the project - Knowledge about the project and its business logic is crucial
+- About the project - Knowledge about the project and its business logic is crucial.
+This can be attained from the project documentation.
 - Stats of the project - Information about the size of the codebase, how many lines of code are in scope, and its complexity are incredibly vital.
 >> `sudo apt install cloc` # Debian, Ubuntu installation.